DomenPozrl/TarockMasters/README.md

 ![alt text](https://github.com/DomenPozrl/TarockMasters/blob/main/Plots/All%20models%20playing%20with%202%20LBB.png)

 ### PLAYING VS SILICIJASTI TAROKIST
-Taking into account all of the test presented above we chose 1 representative model for each state, action pair and played 100 games versus the program called Silicijasti tarokist.
+Taking into account all of the tests presented above, we chose 1 best performing model for each state, action pair and played 100 games versus the program called Silicijasti tarokist.
 As shown in the plots below this is not nearly enough games.
 Some models didn't even get a game, where their cards were considered "great" or "good".

 This plot shows overall average points per game.
 ![alt text](https://github.com/DomenPozrl/TarockMasters/blob/main/Plots/best%20performing%20models%20vs%20Silicijasti%20tarokist.png)